cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/scope.md

 ## Browser Support

 `Cornerstone3D` uses the HTML5 canvas element and WebGL 2.0 GPU rendering to render images which is supported by all modern browsers.
-Advanced features such as volume streaming which uses SharedArrayBuffer to transfer data between multiple web workers are not supported in all browsers.
+Advanced features such as volume streaming which uses [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) to create a shared memory is not supported in all browsers.
 The following browsers are supported:

 - Chrome > 68
 - Firefox > 79